 New Jersey State Health Insurance Assistance Program (SHIP)

 New Jersey SHIP is a statewide program made possible with state and federal funding to provide free help to Medicare beneficiaries and their caregivers.
 Volunteer counselors provide unbiased, one-on-one assistance with choosing a plan, dealing with claims, and other common Medicare questions.

 In 2016, you may qualify if you have up to $17,820 in yearly income ($24,030 for a married couple).

-If you live in New Jersey and have questions about the benefits listed above or how to choose the health care coverage that will meet your needs, consult with one of our Medicare licensed sales agents for help when you compare New Jersey Medicare insurance plans.
-Our knowledgeable team members can help ensure you discover the Medicare benefits that are right for your health care needs.
+If you live in New Jersey and have questions about the benefits listed above or how to choose the health care coverage that will meet your needs, consult with one of our licensed sales agents for help when you compare Medicare insurance plans.
+Our knowledgeable licensed sales agents can help you discover the Medicare benefits that are right for your health care needs.